JackDMenendez/eventdelegatecpp/README.md

 as fast and efficient as possible including respecting noexcept when it is specified on delegates.

 A future goal is supporting C++ coroutines and C++ concurrency.

+## What is a Delegate?

+A delegate can be any function, method, or invocable object that returns void.
+The Delegate can be invoked directly or through and event subscription.